Parsimonious mixtures of multivariate contaminated normal distributions: Data analyses

+From \figurename~\ref{fig:BIC NM}, the NMs with $G=3$ clusters have the lowest BIC values.
+For $t$Ms and CNMs, $G=2$ and $G=3$ clusters provide lower BIC values than $G=1$.
+For NUMs, 6 of the parsimonious models with $G=3$ (VVV, EEV, EII, VVI, EEI, and VEI) have the lowest BIC values.
+Finally, for NCMs, the best 3 models in terms of BIC have $G=2$ clusters and covariance structures EEV, EEI, and EII.

+For each considered family, the best models according to the BIC are graphically represented in \figurename~\ref{fig:noise plot}; for the selected $t$M, CNM, NUM, and NCM, detected outliers are denoted by black bullets.

-When $G=3$, the best GPCM model according to the BIC ($-1729.945$) is the VVE model shown in \figurename~\ref{fig:simdataunif.VVE3}.
-Obviously, the additional third component is attempting to model the background noise; however, this affects the detection of the underlying EVE structure.
-On the contrary, by fitting our PMCGD family with $G=2$, the best model according to the BIC ($-1729.442$) is the true one, with corresponding clustering represented in \figurename~\ref{fig:simdataunif.PMCGD}.
-It compares very well with the true model (\figurename~\ref{fig:simdataunif1}), recognizing 18 out of 20 noise observations --- each of the two that it does not recognize seem to fall within one of the two clusters (cf. \figurename~\ref{fig:simdataunif1}).
-Finally, note that among the BIC values seen so far, the highest one is attached to the EVE-PMCGD model, which represents the best model from this point of view as well.
+For NMs, the best model according to the BIC has $G=3$ clusters with an EVV covariance structure (\figurename~\ref{fig:noise NM}).
+We can note how the additional third cluster is attempting to model part of the background noise; however, the remaining part of the noise is erroneously assigned to the other clusters and this contribute to affect the detection of the underlying EEE structure.
+For $t$Ms and CNMs, the best model according to the BIC is the true one, with corresponding clustering represented in \figurename~\ref{fig:noise tM} and \figurename~\ref{fig:noise CNM}, respectively.
+However, in conformity with the simulation results of Section~\ref{subsec:Outliers detection}, the detection rule for $t$Ms, based on the 95th percentile, tends to declare more observations as outliers, but these detected outliers are often not true outliers.
+The CNM in \figurename~\ref{fig:noise CNM} compares very well with the true model (\figurename~\ref{fig:simdataunif1}), recognizing 15 out of 20 noise observations; as said before, each of the 5 outliers that it does not recognize falls within one of the two clusters (cf.~\figurename~\ref{fig:simdataunif1}).
+For NUMs, the best model according to the BIC has $G=3$ clusters with a VVV covariance structure.
+Amongst the detected 7 outliers, there are 6 true outliers and one point, of the cluster on the left, erroneously detected as outlier (compare \figurename~\ref{fig:noise NUM} with \figurename~\ref{fig:simdataunif1}).
+Moreover, the third cluster models the part on the right of the background noise.
+For NCMs, the best model according to the BIC has the correct number of clusters ($G=2$) but an EEV covariance structure.
+Apart from the erroneously identified covariance structure, outliers are detected as for CNMs.

+Finally, \tablename~\ref{tab:noise misclassification} reports the number of misclassified observations for each of the best models according to the BIC.
+This number is computed by considering the true classification of the points in: cluster 1, cluster 2, and noise.
+We can note how the best performers are the CNM and the NCM, with only 5 misclassified observations corresponding to the 5 noisy points falling into the clusters (compare \figurename~\ref{fig:noise CNM} and \figurename~\ref{fig:noise NCM} with \figurename~\ref{fig:simdataunif1}).